Information To Guests of Carpenter Lake Cabins 2019:

 Pets: Pets are welcomed although a daily fee is charged for each pet.
 Pets must be kept on a leash and are not permitted on the dock or beach or in the water.
 Please clean up after your pet.

 All Terrain Vehicles: There are many roads and tracks in the area that are excellent for riding ATVs.
 Please contact staff for maps and information on places to use your ATV.
 All terrain vehicles can be noisy and destructive of soil and plants particularly at the cabins.
-ATVs should not be used for short trips around or between the cabins.
-ATVs can be parked free of charge in designated off-site lots or for $10.00 per day at your cabin.
+ATVs can be parked free of charge in designated off-site lots but cannot be driven to and from your cabin, loaded or unloaded at your cabin or parked at your cabin.

 Barbeques: A barbeque is located at each cabin and may be rented daily or weekly.